Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Can I take pictures inside the Arab baths?

-However, in order to maintain the privacy of all visitors to the hammam, the use of video or photo cameras is not permitted.
+In order to maintain the privacy of all visitors to the hammam, the use of video or photo cameras is not allowed.

 Can I eat or drink inside the hammam?